secdev/scapy/CONTRIBUTING.md

 ### Coding style & conventions

-First, Scapy "legacy" code contains a lot of code that do not comply with the following recommendations, but we try to comply with the some guidelines for new code.
+First, Scapy "legacy" code contains a lot of code that do not comply with the following recommendations, but we try to comply with some guidelines for new code.

   - The code should be PEP-8 compliant; you can check your code with